Supa Sirisingh: Letters from Thailand

 Sirisingh's novel, Letters from Thailand (Chotmai Chak Muang Thai), was written when she was twenty-one.
 Susan Fulop Kepner translated the book into English thirteen years later, and it was published in Thailand.
 Her highly acclaimed novel, which depicts the conflict between Chinese-Thai cultures and the life of ethnic Thais, is one of the best-known English translations of a Thai literary work, and it has been translated into ten languages.
 The book was never formally published in the West.

 At the time of its writing, Letters from Thailand was considered controversial because the author refused to leave out aspects of the prevalent culture, opinions, or family matters that others would have ignored.
 Many Chinese-Thais as well as some native Thais found reasons to be offended by the way their cultures were depicted in the novel.

 The book consists of ninety-six letters, ranging from 1945 to 1967, written by a young man to his mother as he makes his way south from south China to emigrate to Thailand.

 That Woman's Name is Boonrod

 That Woman's Name is Boonrod (Phu Ying Khon Nan Chue Boonrod) was published in Thailand in 1980.
 Vichit Kounavudhi (1922–1997) directed an independent film based on That Woman's Name is Boonrod in 1985.
 The film was featured at the Bangkok International Film Festival in 2005.

 Waewvan

 Waewvan is briefly mentioned.
 The title does not translate to English, but like other books Sirisingh has written, it is about the plight of Thai women in the male-dominated Chinese culture.

 Awards

 Sirisingh received the (SEATO) literary award for Letters from Thailand in 1969, the same year it was published.
-Some time later, the book would become required reading in high school in an effort to promote detente between the Thai and Chinese cultures.
+Some time later, the book would become required reading in high school in an effort to promote détente between the Thai and Chinese cultures.
 Thirty years later, in 1999, Sirisingh was named a Thailand National Artist of the Year.